Moonflower-labs/taskZen/README.md

 Follow this steps to run the application in your local machine:

-1. Copy the url and clone the repository.
-    Click on the `<> code` button and copy the repository url.
-Then run `git clone {repository-url}` in your terminal.
+1. Clone the repository.
+Run `git clone https://github.com/Moonflower-labs/taskZen.git` in your terminal.
 2. Set up the frontend:
     - Once you are in the project root directory, change directory to `react` with `cd react`.
     - Install react dependencies.
 From the `react` directory run `npm i` or `npm install`.